Last updated: June 22, 2026 | By: Jake Morrison

 Before You Go: What This Comparison Doesn’t Tell You

 A side-by-side price table makes Firestone look like the obvious winner at every tier.
-But there’s a scenario where Pep Boys is genuinely the better choice: when you need to know the price and your total bill in advance.
+But there’s a scenario where Pep Boys is actually the better choice: when you need to know the price and your total bill in advance.
 Firestone’s offer structure requires you to check whether the deal is currently running, verify the terms, and sometimes book online to redeem it.
-If you’re someone who just wants to show up with a known number — no coupon hunting, no “is this still valid?” — Pep Boys’ static menu price actually solves a real problem.
+If you’re someone who just wants to show up with a known number – no coupon hunting, no “is this still valid?” – Pep Boys’ static menu price actually solves a real problem.
 I’ve talked to several people who chose Pep Boys specifically because they were combining the oil change with brakes and a tire rotation and wanted one invoice they could predict.
 For those drivers, the extra cost buys certainty, which has real value.
-If Firestone’s current deals are what you need to compare against Pep Boys this week, the best oil change coupon guide shows what’s live now across both chains.
+If Firestone’s current deals are what you need to compare against Pep Boys this week, the current best oil change deal shows what’s live now across both chains.

 What Most Drivers Get Wrong When Comparing Firestone and Pep Boys